Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Theory

 Damping rate of a NEMS device has contributions from different mechanisms, such as tunneling two-level systems damping, magnetomotive damping, damping due to ballistic phonons and rotons, hydrodynamic drag, and possible other contributions, like temperature-independent clamping losses.
 We assume that the different contributions to the damping rate are additive.

 In our experiments, we change the effective mass, $m$, of the resonator substantially by immersing the device in superfluid $^4$He.
-At the lowest temperatures $^4$He does not contribute to dissipation, which allows us to compare intrinsic damping mechanisms at different frequencies for the same mechanical mode.
-The dissipated power is \mbox{$ P_d = 2 \pi \Delta f m \dot{x}^2$}, and it follows that $\Delta f \propto 1/m$ for the same damping.
-To compare damping in fluid and vacuum, we scale the former with the mass \mbox{$\Delta f_s = (m/m_0) \Delta f $}.
 The expected effective mass enhancement in the fluid is \cite{Blaauwgeers2007}

-where $\rho_{\rm He}$ is the density of the fluid, $\rho_n$ is the density associated with only the normal component of the fluid, $\rho_{\rm Al}$ is the density of aluminum, and $\beta$ and $B$ are numerical constants of the order of unity \cite{Sader1998}.
+where $\rho_{\rm He}$ is the density of the fluid, $\rho_n$ is the density associated with only the normal component of the fluid, $\rho_{\rm Al}$ is the density of aluminum, $A$ and $V$ are the surface area and volume of the device, and $\beta$ and $B$ are numerical constants of the order of unity \cite{Sader1998}.
 At low temperatures, $T\lesssim \SI{0.7}{\kelvin}$, density of quasiparticles is low, inter-quasiparticle interactions leading to viscosity are irrelevant, and the last term in the right-hand side of Eq.~(\ref{eq:added_mass}) can be neglected.

-Properties of superfluid $^4$He are obtained from Refs. \cite{Brooks1977,Donnelly1998}.
-For the viscosity, we use the saturated vapor pressure values, scaled with the fluid density and the corresponding superfluid transition temperature in our experiments.
+Experimentally, the mass enhancement is determined from the ratio of resonance frequencies in vacuum and in fluid

+The proportionality is obtained from Eq. (\ref{eq:f0}), assuming $k$ remains constant.
+In our experiments, a few solid layers of $^4$He formed on the device surface, when immersed in superfluid $^4$He are expected to have negligible contribution to $k$ \cite{Fear2016}.

+At the lowest temperatures $^4$He does not contribute to dissipation, which allows us to compare intrinsic damping mechanisms at different mass and frequency for the same mechanical mode.
+Thus, care has to be taken to use proper scaling when converting the parameter $\Delta f$ obtained from the measurements to relevant physical quantities.
+Dissipative forces that are proportional to the velocity are generally called laminar drag, and the drag force is given by the term

+in the dynamics equation (\ref{eq:dynamics}).
+The corresponding dissipated power is $P_d = F_d \dot{x} $.
+Examples of laminar drag are viscous drag at low velocities, drag due to momentum transfer with ballistic quasiparticles, magnetomotive damping, and intrinsic TTLS damping in the devices.
+For drag forces explicitly proportional to the velocity, we have

+for the same drag force $F_d$ or dissipated power $P_d$.
+At high velocities, turbulent drag force proportional to the squared velocity is expected \cite{Vinen2014}.
+We restrict this work to the laminar regime where $\Delta f$ is independent of the velocity.

+Quite often, damping is characterized via the inverse quality factor, $ Q^{-1} = \Delta f / f_0 $, which relates the energy lost per cycle to the energy stored in the oscillations.
+For damping mechanisms explicitly proportional to the velocity, mass enhancement is expected to increase the intrinsic quality factor via the additional energy stored in the oscillations.